Recent Site Updates: Home, IBS, Advocacy, Research, IBS Studies, Resources, IBS & Children, Family & Friends, Links

 IBS Impact is composed of those with IBS and concerned supporters who want to “do something,” discuss common interests and work collaboratively to translate IBS-related needs and desires into real actions and positive changes for our community.
 There is strength in numbers.

-Last update to Home page: June 2024
+Last update to Home page: November 2024